hmsgit/nrpcle/hbp_nrp_cle/doc/source/architecture/simulation_states.rst

 However, this may be refactored since there is no point having two simulation servers in the same address space.

-The simulation server is implemented in the class :class:`hbp_nrp_cle.cle.ROSCLEServer` and the simulation factory is implemented as :class:`hbp_nrp_cle.cle.ROSCLESimulationFactory`.
+The simulation server is implemented in the class :class:`hbp_nrp_cleserver.server.ROSCLEServer` and the simulation factory is implemented as :class:`hbp_nrp_cle.cleserver.ROSCLESimulationFactory`.

 State machine of the Closed Loop Controller
 -------------------------------------------